galaxyproject/galaxy-cloudman-playbook/roles/galaxyprojectdotorg.cloudman-galaxy-setup/README.md

     The location of Galaxy's main configuration file
  - `cmg_setup_files`: A list of files to be copied from this role into Galaxy's source tree.
 See `defaults/main.yml` for the defaults.
+ - `cmg_extra_files`: Provides a hook to copy a list of extra, user-defined files into Galaxy's source tree.
+The default is an empty list, but should be in a format similar to cmg_setup_files.
  - `shed_tool_list_file`: (default `scripts/shed_tool_list.yaml.sample` - note
     that the default path is relative `files` subdirectory) The list of tools to be installed from the Tool Shed into the given Galaxy instance.